 - Roll your cinnamon rolls up into a long log shape, starting from one of the short sides.

 - Slice your cinnamon rolls from 1/2 to 1 inch thick and lay them out evenly in your prepared casserole dish.

 - Slide them into the oven and bake for 35 minutes.

 - In the meantime, mix up your icing!
 With a fork or a hand mixer, blend your icing ingredients together until smooth.

 - Make sure to allow your cinnamon rolls to cool a bit before icing them.
 Yum!

 One thing that's difficult about writing up all of these delicious recipes is that I always end up craving what I'm writing about before I've finished the article.
 Now I'm going to have to whip up some more cinnamon rolls for this afternoon.
 But that's what I love about this recipe!
-Not only can I go downstairs and literally whip some up really quick, but they are also good for us because they are made with all-natural, wholesome ingredients.
+Not only can I go downstairs and prepare a batch really quick, but they are also good for us because they are made with all-natural, wholesome ingredients.
 Not to mention, of course, that they're delicious.

 There's no reason to avoid all of the great ingredients that make food delicious.
-Grass-fed butter is full of healthy fats and nutrients that your body needs, coconut sugar and raw honey are natural sugars that haven't had chemicals added to them, and organic, whole milk is chock full of wonderful saturated fats and nutrients, as well.
+Grass-fed butter is full of healthy fats and nutrients that your body needs.
+Coconut sugar and raw honey are natural sugars that haven't had chemicals added to them.
+Organic, whole milk is chock full of wonderful saturated fats and nutrients as well.

 I think you're going to be surprised by how amazing these turn out!
 I know they don't last long in our household with my husband and two growing boys.
 This is one recipe that is requested again and again.